 I completed a Master of Education (Counselling) at Acadia University which requires the completion of 48-credit hours, and a 500-hour counselling practicum.
-As a candidate for registry as a Counselling Therapist, I work with a supervisor who mentors my work for 4000 post-graduate hours.
-I also hold a Nova Scotia teacher’s licence, and am a certified Mental Health First Aid Instructor.
+As a candidate for registry as a Counselling Therapist, I worked with a supervisor who mentored my work for 2000 post-graduate hours.

 I came to this profession after exploring a number of other creative arenas.
 I have worked as a federal civil servant, as a graphic designer and illustrator, a tree planter, a potter’s apprentice, and a high school teacher.
 I have worked as a Canadian volunteer in both the West Indies and Sri Lanka.
 I am also a parent, and consider myself to be still climbing the learning curve daily in this ever challenging, ever tender profession.